brouberol/blog/content/essential-tools-p1-discovering-terminal.md

 The base directory (also called <span class="gls" key="rootdir">root directory</span>, and referred as `/`) is the highest directory in the
-hierarchy: it contains every single other file and directory in your system, each of these directories possibly containing others, to form a structure looking like a tree.
+hierarchy: it contains every single file and directory in your system, each of these directories possibly containing others, to form a structure looking like a tree.

 ![Your disk is organized like a tree](images/terminal/paths.png)
 <span class=imgcaption>Your disk is organized like a tree</span>

-Let’s look a what that `/` root directory contains.
+Let’s look at what that `/` root directory contains.

 ``` extbash
 $ ls /